OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:18

 So Gad came to David that day and said to him,
-“Go up, erect an altar to the Lord on the threshing floor of Araunah the Jebusite.”
+“Go up, build an altar to the Lord on the threshing floor of Araunah the Jebusite.”

 ## 2 Samuel 24:19